laurabenestan/Bayescan/README.md

 # Genome-scans
-Using Bayescan progra and visualizing results in R
+Using Bayescan program and visualizing results in R

 ### Download libraries
 ```{r}